GfSE/SAF-Specification/stakeholders.md

 * What are the external physical entities the system interacts with in the respective context?
 * What are the functional requirements imposed on the system?

-  ***Rationale:  In my role, I need to check whether the system design realizes the system requirements.***
+  ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
 * What are the geographical and physical locations of the intended / proposed elements of the solution?
 * What are the non-functional requirements imposed on the system?

-  ***Rationale:  In my role, I need to check whether the system design realizes the system requirements.***
+  ***Rationale:  In my role, I need to check whether the system design realizes the System Requirements.***
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
 * What are the physical components?
 * What are the planned architectural means for risk mitigation?